karlcc1/game-database/README.md

 ![CLI](/readme_imgs/gui_add.PNG)

-Edit game brings up a popup window wich prefills the form so users can edit what they need.
-Both windows of add and edit has got a cancel button and a message if the input is invalid:
+Edit game brings up a popup window wich prefills the form so users can edit what they need:

 ![CLI](/readme_imgs/gui_edit.PNG)

+Both windows of add and edit has got a cancel button and a message if the input is invalid such as an empty required field:

 ![CLI](/readme_imgs/gui_err.PNG)

 Lastly, the delete button brings up a confirmation window for accidental clicks: